Quantum Information Scrambling: From Holography to Quantum Simulators: Quantum information spreading

 The information recovery problem can be further simplified by considering the black hole as a quantum object of $N$ qubits, such that $d=2^N$, and the dynamics given by a unitary $U(d)$ from the circular unitary ensemble of dimension $d$, which makes a unitary group over Haar measure.
-We think of Alice's state to be composed of $k$ qubits, then the questions that Hayden-Preskill answered are $(i)$ How many qubits does Bob need to collect to recover Alice's state and $(ii)$ how long does he need to do so?
+We think of Alice's state to be composed of $k$ qubits, then questions that Hayden-Preskill answered are $(i)$ How many qubits does Bob need to collect to recover Alice's state and $(ii)$ how long does he need to do so?

 The analysis of the problem further reduces if one considers Alice to be in maximal entanglement with $N$.
-The information content of Alice's diary will be entirely in the radiation R and information theoretically it will be possible for Bob to learn about $\psi$ only when the black hole evaporates to a point after which there is no entanglement between $N$ and $B'$.
-This translate to the case when the combined density matrix of the NB' system separates out as \be \rho_{\rm NB'}=\rho_{\rm N}\otimes \rho_{\rm B'}~, \ee where we find the density matrix in a system by partial tracing every other system, as also done in \eqref{eq:radstate}.
+The information content of Alice's diary will be entirely in the radiation R and information theoretically it will be possible for Bob to learn about $\psi$ only when the black hole evaporates to a point after which there is no entanglement between N and the remaining black hole C. This translate to the case when the combined density matrix of the NC system separates out as \be \rho_{\rm NC}=\rho_{\rm N}\otimes \rho_{\rm {C}}~, \ee where we find the density matrix in a system by partial tracing every other system, as also done in \eqref{eq:radstate}.
 Without going into more details, we summarize the answers to the above questions here, as they will be directly related to the theme of this review.

 \textit{(i) How many qubits does Bob need?} To answer this we need to find whether and when Eq. \eqref{eq:HPdecouple} holds.
-Ref. \cite{Hayden2007} used the notion of $L_1$ norm of states, which is to say that any states closer in the $L_1$ norm, $||\cdots||$, are indistinguishable in measurements, and showed assuming Haar random evolution for the black hole, \be \int dU ||\rho_{\rm NB'}-\rho_{\rm N}\otimes \rho_{\rm B'} ||^2 \leq 2^{2k-2s}~, \ee where $dU$ is the Haar measure and $s$ is the number of qubits collected by Bob.
-Clearly when $s>k$, the condition $\eqref{eq:HPdecouple}$ holds up to some tolerance.
+Ref. \cite{Hayden2007} used the notion of $L_1$ norm $||\cdots||$ of states, which is to say that any states closer in the $L_1$ norm are indistinguishable in measurements.
+Assuming Haar random evolution of black holes, they showed that, \be \int dU ||\rho_{\rm NC}-\rho_{\rm N}\otimes \rho_{\rm C} ||^2 \leq 2^{2k-2s}~, \ee where $dU$ is the Haar measure and $s$ is the number of qubits collected by Bob.
+Clearly, when $s>k$, the condition $\eqref{eq:HPdecouple}$ holds up to some tolerance.
 So Bob needs to only collect a little more than the qubits thrown in by Alice.

 \textit{(ii) How long does it take?} The time needed was shown to be $t_{\rm scr}$ plus the time needed to radiate $s$ qubits.

 Even though these are answers to some basic questions, how the information recovery, called also the decoding, is manifested was presented in a variation of the HP protocol applicable to generic quantum channels by Yoshida and Kitaev \cite{Yoshida2017}, shown in Fig.~\ref{fig:HP}(c).
 The information recovery protocol assumes that the dynamics is sufficiently mixing, i.e., any initial local information spreads to all degrees of freedom, referred to as \textit{maximally mixing}.